kitware-resonant/django-s3-file-field/javascript-client/README.md

   }
 }

-const apiClient = axios.create(...); // This can be used to set authentication headers, etc.

 const s3ffClient = new S3FileFieldClient({
   baseUrl: process.env.S3FF_BASE_URL, // e.g. 'http://localhost:8000/api/v1/s3-upload/', the path mounted in urlpatterns
-  apiConfig: apiClient.defaults, // This argument is optional });
+});

 // This might be run in an event handler